North Cumbria Community Safety Partnership

 The Carlisle and Eden Community Safety Partnership will address these issues through the following task groups and closely working with our partners and communities.

 The Carlisle and Eden Community Safety Partnership Leadership Group review their strategy annually to ensure that the partnership plan remains relevant and effective.
-See the Carlisle and Eden CSP structure and plan (PDF: 51 Kb / 1 page)

 The Carlisle and Eden Community Safety Partnership Problem Solving Group is responsible for the review, development and delivery of an Action Plan relates to agreed priorities.